50 Ways to Avoid Catching a Cold This Season

 But let your kids build immunity

-As much as we want our kids to keep their germs far away from us, it’s actually beneficial for them to not be too much of a clean freak.
+Don’t let your kids be too much of a clean freak.
 “Young children usually get a mild virus every three to four weeks, and that is OK,” Dr. Lighter says.
 “Germs help train the immune system of young children.”
-If you allow your kids to build their immune response, they will likely get fewer colds, which means you will, too.
+A study of Amish children who lived on small farms, published in 2016 in The New England Journal of Medicine, found significantly lower rates of asthma thanks to their environment, which was rich in microbes.
+If you allow your kids to build their immune response, they will likely be healthier.

 Wipe down your home and office